Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Check your insurance.
 Your homeowners insurance may not cover earthquakes.
 If that’s the case, consider getting earthquake insurance.

 Wildfires are a growing concern across most of the US.
-Not only could a wildfire damage your home and property, it could also threaten you and your family’s lives.
+Not only could a wildfire cause damage to your home and property, it could also threaten you and your family’s lives.

 What damage can a wildfire cause?